DataExpert-ZachWilson-V4/capstone-project-cryptopizza/README.md

 - **Apache Airflow**: A platform to programmatically author, schedule, and monitor workflows.
 - **DBT**: A tool for transforming data inside data warehouses more effectively.
 - **Python**: The primary programming language for data processing and deep learning.
-- **TensorFlow and Keras (Future Integration)**: Libraries for building and training deep learning models.
+- **TensorFlow and Keras**: Libraries for building and training deep learning models.
 - **PowerBI/Tableau**: Tools for data visualization and dashboard creation.

 ## Data Pipeline